 - Dr. Christina Allaback, director

 - Dr. Jason Heald, music, lyrics & book author and composer

-This brand new musical is all about the struggle for women’s right to vote in Oregon back in the early 1900’s.
+Created locally right here in Douglas County, Oregon, this new and original musical is all about the struggle for women’s right to vote in Oregon back in the early 1900’s.

-The League of Women Voters of Umpqua Valley is sponsoring this creative and educational endeavor with help from Dr. Jason Heald, the actors and musicians, and League members, who generously provided funds for the development of and outreach for the musical.
+The League of Women Voters of Umpqua Valley and the UCC Performing and Visual Arts sponsor this creative and educational endeavor with help and expertise from Dr. Jason Heald, the actors and musicians, and League members, who generously provided funds for the development of and outreach for the musical.
 Thanks go out to all!

 Schools have an opportunity, too.